Red Horse Racing

 Red Horse Racing was an American professional stock car racing team that last competed in the NASCAR Camping World Truck Series.
 The team was based in Mooresville, North Carolina.
 It was co-owned by former Mobil 1 marketing executive Tom DeLoach and Fox NASCAR broadcaster Jeff Hammond, who bought the team from the family team of Brandon Whitt, Clean Line Motorsports.
 The team last fielded the No. 7 Toyota Tundra full-time for Brett Moffitt, and the No. 17 Tundra full-time for Timothy Peters.
-The team was noticeably known for often having no sponsors on their trucks despite fielding multiple full-time entries for many seasons.
+The team was noticeably known for often having no sponsors on their trucks despite fielding multiple competitive full-time entries for many seasons.
 This situation could only last so long as on May 22, 2017, DeLoach announced that the team would shut down effective immediately due to a lack of funding.
-Despite popular belief, the team is not affiliated with Red Horse Hair Studio.